Enterprise-CMCS/managed-care-review/README.md

 -   Fork this repository
 -   Make changes in your fork
--   Open a pull request targetting this repository
+-   Open a pull request targeting this repository

 Pull requests are being accepted.